 As Gary Vaynerchuk, a well known social media expert writes in his book Jab, Jab, Jab, Right Hook, “Today, getting people to hear your story on social media, and then act on it, requires using a platform’s native language, paying attention to context, understanding the nuances and subtle differences that make each platform unique, and adapting your content to match.”

-For instance, harnessing trending topics on twitter with the use of #hashtags exposes your message and brand to large numbers of audience who will be checking in moment to moment.
-Whereas photos (especially ones designed to draw attention) do well on Facebook.
+In the same vein, harnessing trending topics on twitter with the use of #hashtags exposes your message and brand to a wide audience who will be checking in moment to moment.
+Whereas videos (especially ones designed to draw attention) do well on Facebook.
 Now that users can follow hashtags as they would a friend, across channels, the trick will be to select which hashtags represent your brand the most and remain consistent.
 This will allow you to be seen as a regular on hashtag feeds.

 It is important to first decide what platforms you want to use before putting the time, effort and financial resources to make it a reality.
-And after you make that decision, to approach each platform uniquely to get the most out of it.
+After you make that decision, be sure to approach each platform uniquely to get the most out of it.
 Feel free to contact us for a friendly chat to discuss your situation.
-We’re more than happy to help.
+We’re more than happy to help!